MoezDawood/ReducingVariantClassificationInequities/README.md

 6. Will take around 8-9 hours to produce all figures and tables found in the paper (including main text figures and supplement and a few additional figures) for gnomAD v2.1.1 and gnomAD v3.1.2 (non v2).
 The figures and tables used in the paper can be found in-line as outputs of this jupyter notebook as well as in the output folder.

 7. Per the policy of the All of Us program, the code, inputs, and outputs for the All of Us analyses are in a declared workspace in the All of Us workbench.
 The code in the All of Us workspace is the same as below with modifications made for the specific data requirements of the All of Us platform.
-The workspace will be gladly and immediately shared with approved users upon request.
+After publication, the workspace will be gladly and immediately shared with approved users upon request.

 ## Citation